tracee/contextlogger/README.md

 | JAX-RS       | Use [contextprovider-servlet](contextprovider/servlet) as a servlet filter. |
 | JAX-RS2      | TODO |
 | JAX-WS       | Use [contextprovider-jaxws](contextprovider/jaxws) as a message listener. |
+| SPRING-MVC   | Use [contextprovider-springmvc](contextprovider/springmvc) as a handler interceptor.
 | SPRING-AOP   | Use [contextprovider-aspectj] (contextprovider/aspectj) by offering an aspect triggered by a simple java annotation|
 | ASPECTJ      | Use [contextprovider-aspectj] (contextprovider/aspectj) by offering an aspect triggered by a simple java annotation|

+### Automatic detection of errors
+Automatic detection of errors in logfiles is a difficult task.
+A common approach is to search for known errors like NullPointerExceptions, TimeoutExceptions or other error types you have encountered in the past.

+The TracEE Context-Logger project is helping you to detect errors easily by using a fix log statement structure:

+	<LOG STATEMENT HEADER PROVIDED BY LOG FRAMEWORK> TRACEE_CL_ERROR[<SOURCE>]  : <CONTEXUAL DATA>

+The TracEE Context-Logger uses a static log statement prefix.
+So it's easy to detect all errors just by searching for the log statement prefix string  "TRACEE_CL_ERROR" on your log server.

 ## Modules